 National Footprint Accounts

 The foundation of all Ecological Footprint accounting at the national level is our National Footprint Accounts, which track human demand on nature and our nature’s capacity to meet that demand for more than 200 nations.
-The National Footprint Accounts are updated every year.
+Updated every year, the National Footprint Accounts are now available in their entirety for anyone to download on our new Ecological Footprint Explorer open data platform.

 The economic vitality of nations depends on increasingly scare ecological assets.
 Our interactive map shows which countries are running an ecological deficit (red) or have an ecological reserve (green).